Exploring Music: Listening options

 Exploring Music airs daily on 55 public and commercial radio stations in the U.S. In Australia, Exploring Music airs on 3MBS at 9 AM, and on 4MBS at 7 PM; in Guam it airs on KPRG at 10 AM.

-As of May 2013, Exploring Music also offers the option to stream any of its past and current programs on demand on its website.
-The on-demand archive includes a search function which can search for terms and names throughout all series and episodes, and also includes a feature which can separate the music from an episode from McGlaughlin's commentary and vice versa.
+From May 2013 through late 2019, Exploring Music offered the option to stream any of its past and current programs on demand on its website.
+The on-demand archive included a search function which could search for terms and names throughout all series and episodes, and also includes a feature which could separate the music from an episode from McGlaughlin's commentary and vice versa.
+Following the removal of this feature, the show's website allows free streaming of its past 10 episodes.

-Playlists for every episode of Exploring Music since its inception are available on the program's official site.
+Playlists for every episode of Exploring Music since its inception have also been available on the program's official site.

 I don't know any scientific proof that human beings must have music in their lives to flourish, but I've noticed that if we don't, there's an empty spot.
 With our programs we try each week to take you into a new area, and hope it's just that we'll find that hollow spot in all of us, and nourish it.
 And it's like having extra rooms in your house — wonderful rooms — and you let the light in, and you find you have new vistas you didn't imagine.